Table of Contents

 10 Budgeting Mistakes to Avoid

 Here are 10 of the most common budget mistakes people make.
-Get familiar with them as a way to steer clear of them.
+Knowing what to watch out for can help you avoid them.

 1. Not Having a Budget

-Some people make the budget error of…not having a budget at all.
-Maybe it seems too hard, too time-consuming, or too boring; you’d rather be watching a hot new streaming series or playing with your dog.
+Some people make the error of not having a budget at all.
+Maybe it seems too hard, too time-consuming, or too boring, and you’d rather be binge-watching a new show or playing with your dog.

-Nevertheless, if you don’t create and follow a budget, you’re missing out on major benefits:
+Nevertheless, if you don’t create and follow a budget, you could miss out on some major benefits:

-• You might spend beyond your means, which could land you in debt and strain on your financial resources.
+• You might spend beyond your means, which could land you in debt and put a strain on your finances.

 Recommended: Common Financial Mistakes First-Time Parents Make